 I love light painting.
 When I started out, I spent hours scrounging through toy and hardware stores to find the perfect light for my photos.
 I was so excited when I discovered the Pixel Stick, only to be disappointed when it was bulky, tedious and unreliable.
-I wanted a more intuitive light source with similar narrative potential, something that felt like an equal partner in the creation of the image.
+I wanted a more intuitive light source with more serendipity and less fiddling.
 So I made one!

 Art Sabers started out as a final project for my Summer 2018 physical computing class and has long outlived its initial deadline.
-The project is a pair of homemade lightsabers powered by BBC micro:bit microcontrollers and NeoPixel LEDs.
-Unlike typical homemade lightsabers, they also change color based on 6DOF data, meaning that their color is mapped to the movements of the dancers holding them in long-exposure photographs.
+This pair of homemade lightsabers runs on BBC micro:bit microcontrollers and NeoPixel LEDs.
+Unlike typical homemade lightsabers, they change color based on 6DOF data, meaning that their color is mapped to the movements of the dancers holding them in long-exposure photographs.